dashaub/PBDP/hw7/Shaub_David_HW7.md

 18/03/24 21:39:04 INFO ShutdownHookManager: Deleting directory /mnt/tmp/spark-e22fd739-735e-43b4-891e-9c004f561ff7
 ```

 The job completed in 25 seconds and used three stages (a distinct operation, group by operation, and file saving operation).
-The DAG for the job:

 ![p1_q2 DAG](p1_q3_dag.png)

-Furthermore, by exmining *stage 1* in the DAG we see that the RDD had 16 partitions, and that median shuffle read and write size is 2.0 MB and 134.8 KB, respectively.
+Furthermore, by exmining *stage 1* in the DAG we see that the RDD had 16 partitions, and that median shuffle read and write size per task is 2.0 MB and 134.8 KB, respectively.

 The full set of logs from the Spark job are in *p1_q3_sparklogs.zip*.